ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 Inline null-checks can be used to access methods or fields of an object that may or may not be null.
-If the object is null, then the expression is evaluated as null.
+If the object is null, then the expression is evaluated as `null`.
 If the object is not null, then the expression is evaluated as normal.
 ```kotlin
 var name: String? = null
 var length: Int? = name?.length()